benobee/component-literal/README.md

 A lightweight, flexible, and dead simple way to create DOM components with template literals.

-Categorized with shorthand and longhand styles, the components can be ultra simple or slightly more complex depending on the scenario.
-The slightly more complex longhand style employs a reactive update method, and focuses on updating the data rather than the entire compenent itself.
+Components can be ultra simple or slightly more complex depending on the scenario.
+The slightly more complex style employs a reactive update method, and focuses on updating the data rather than the entire compenent itself.
 Updating the component's data will automatically trigger a re-render of the HTML, and will efficiently update the DOM using [morphdom](https://github.com/patrick-steele-idem/morphdom).
+All methods can be method chained together for ease of organization.
+Render and event methods will always update in the correct order, no matter how the code is organized on the page.

 ********************************************